 Bacteria Metabolize Erythritol in the Large Intestine: The erythritol that is not absorbed from the small intestine (10 to 40% of the amount we ingest) passes into the large intestine, where it may be fermented by microbes or excreted in feces.
 So, even though we cannot metabolize it, bacteria in the lower digestive tract can.
 The low caloric value attributed to erythritol is because microbes metabolize it, and we obtain their energy indirectly.

 Gas Production and Flatulence from Erythritol: Studies concluded that the fermented erythritol results in the production of gases (such as methane and carbon dioxide), which are absorbed and contribute energy.
-The authors attributed the caloric value of 0.4 calories per gram, i.e., 1.2 to 1.6 calories per teaspoon ( = 3g for powdered; 4g for granulated).
-Nevertheless, according to a study, gas production from erythritol is negligible, and it is very unlikely that bacteria in humans' gut would ferment it.
-True only if you ingest small amounts.
+Nevertheless, according to an industry-funded study, gas production from erythritol is negligible, and it is very unlikely that bacteria in humans' guts would ferment it.

 Laxation from Erythritol: When erythritol enters the large intestine, which happens quickly after ingestion, it may act osmotically by drawing water from the body, causing loose stools or diarrhea, and nausea.
 However, erythritol is advertised as being the only polyol that does not cause laxation, bloating, cramps, or flatulence at normal consumption levels, because only small amounts reach the large intestine.
-Be aware that if we eat alone in an empty stomach or excessive amounts, erythritol may cause uncomfortable effects such as abdominal pain, nausea, intestinal rumbling and/or increased intestinal movements/cramps/spasms, flatulence, and thirst.
+Be aware that if we eat alone on an empty stomach or excessive amounts, erythritol may cause uncomfortable effects such as abdominal pain, nausea, intestinal rumbling and/or increased intestinal movements/cramps/spasms, flatulence, and thirst.

-The Maximum Dose of Erythritol Depends on a Person's Sensitivity and Varies from Person to Person: Daily consumption of up to 1 gram per kg (0,45 g per lb) of body weight is well tolerated when incorporated into foods.
-It means that a 150-lb person eating up to 68 g or 5.5 tablespoons of erythritol (added to foods throughout the day) has no gastric discomfort.
-However, the same and lower doses consumed by simply dissolving it in water or in dry form after fasting might result in laxation.
-These symptoms depend on a person's sensitivity and vary from person to person.
+The Maximum Dose of Erythritol Depends on a Person's Sensitivity and Varies from Person to Person: Daily consumption of up to 1 gram per kg (0,45 g per lb) of body weight is considered well tolerated when incorporated into foods.
+It means that a 150-lb person eating up to 68 g or 5.5 tablespoons of erythritol (added to foods throughout the day) should not have gastric discomfort.
+However, the same and lower doses consumed by simply dissolving it in water or in dry form after fasting might result in laxation and other digestive issues.

-Erythritol is Not Really Calorie-free: Even though we cannot metabolize erythritol, bacteria in the large intestine can, and we obtain their energy indirectly.
+Erythritol is Not Really Calorie-free: As said above, even though we cannot metabolize erythritol, bacteria in the large intestine can, and we obtain their energy indirectly.
 If your intake is less than 25g (about 6 teaspoons) per day, the caloric value for erythritol is 0.2 calories per g.
 If you are a regular well-adapted user, assume 0.4 cal/g (10% that of table sugar).
 It means 1.2 to 1.6 calories per teaspoon ( = 3g for powdered; 4g for granulated), 60 to 75 calories per cup (48 tsp; 144g to 192g).
 Since erythritol's caloric value per gram is very low, the Food and Drug Administration (FDA) regulations for nutrition labels rounded it to zero cal/g.
 Erythritol is the polyol with the lowest caloric value.
 To compare with other polyols: Isomalt—2.0, xylitol—2.4, maltitol—2.1, sorbitol—2.6, mannitol—1.6.

 What Type of Sweetener is Erythritol?

 Erythritol is a synthetic sweetener based on the method by which it is produced [or, to use FDA's words, a natural sweetener manufactured artificially].
 The erythritol we buy in stores is in fact a "natural sweetener-like" ingredient, i.e., a synthetic copy of the erythritol found in plants.
 To draw a comparison, the FDA says vitamin C or ascorbic acid may be derived from an orange or artificially produced in a laboratory via fermentation.

-Erythritol is a natural sweetener in the FDA's view because erythritol is derived from a natural source and is found in nature.
-As stated in the FDA's website, ingredients "found in nature can be manufactured artificially and produced more economically, with greater purity and more consistent quality, than their natural counterparts."
+Erythritol is a natural sweetener in the FDA's view because erythritol is derived from a natural source AND is found in nature.
+As stated on the FDA's website, ingredients "found in nature can be manufactured artificially and produced more economically, with greater purity and more consistent quality, than their natural counterparts."

-Erythritol is a bulking sweetener because it has the ability to add weight and volume (bulk) to foods, impacting mouthfeel and texture like table sugar.
-When making solid foods without table sugar, erythritol provides bulk to our recipe with fewer calories, but less sweetness.
+Erythritol is a bulk sweetener because it has the ability to add weight and volume (bulk) to foods, impacting mouthfeel and texture like table sugar.
+It will help thicken your foods and bind ingredients.
+Learn more here: Bulk-Free vs Bulk Sweeteners.